kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 always dispatched immediately.
 Following is how the other requests are dispatched at a given apiserver.

+As mentioned [above](#non-goals), the functionality described here operates independently in each apiserver.

 The concurrency limit of an apiserver is divided among the non-exempt priority levels, and they can do a limited amount of borrowing from each other.